Lonero-Team/API/_api/books_add.md

 parameters:
   - name: skip
     content: Number of records to skip
-  - name: limit
+  - name: limit - max number of records to return
     content: Max number of records to return
 content_markdown: |-
-  The book will automatically be added to your reading list {: .success}
+  limit
+  integer($int32)
   Adds a book to your collection.
 left_code_blocks:
   - code_block: |-